 Promoting the Rule of Law in Myanmar

-- Implemented a pilot electronic case management system in select courts and developed an automated budget management software application now used by the judiciary to develop a unified budget for all 400 courts in the country
+- Implementing a pilot electronic case management system in select courts and developing an automated budget management software application

-- Developed a draft Justice Sector Comparative Law and Best Practices Compendium based on international standards and models, and facilitated a multi-stakeholder discussion of best practices for Myanmar
+- Developing a draft justice sector comparative law and best practices compendium based on international standards and facilitating a discussion of best practices for Myanmar

 - Promoting accountability through civil society policy engagement and advocacy, including development of the Access to Justice Initiative (A2JI), a civil society-led network with more than 40 CSOs